Fleet Security Cost & Pricing

 Premium boutique / expert witness$500–$800+/hour$40K+ per project

-For mid-market fleet operators, the right fit is almost always the solo expert or mid-tier firm range.
-Tier-1 firms produce excellent deliverables but typically over-scope mid-market problems and produce documentation that operators struggle to operationalize without significant internal resources.
+For mid-market fleets, the right fit is almost always the solo expert or mid-tier range.
+Tier-1 firms produce beautiful reports — and over-scope mid-market problems with documentation you can't actually operationalize without hiring two more people internally.

-Fractional security leadership — sometimes called fractional CSO, virtual security director, or security program-as-a-service — has emerged as the dominant pricing model for mid-market fleets that need program continuity without a full-time hire.
-Typical 2026 pricing:
+An outsourced security director — sometimes called an embedded security team — is the dominant model for mid-market fleets that need a program owner without a full-time hire.
+2026 pricing:

-Most retainers at the mid-market level include monthly operating reviews, quarterly insurance-ready reporting, vendor governance and contract management, incident response coordination, policy and SOP maintenance, and a defined number of advisory hours each month.
-Better retainers also include unlimited intake of incident reports for trend analysis and a dashboard the COO and CFO can access at any time.
+At the mid-market tier, your retainer should include monthly reviews, quarterly insurance-ready reports, vendor oversight and contract work, incident response coordination, SOP maintenance, and a defined block of advisory hours.
+The good ones throw in unlimited incident intake for trend analysis and a dashboard your COO and CFO can pull up anytime.

 How much does a fleet security assessment cost?

-A real fleet security assessment should produce a written deliverable the operator can use without the consultant present.
-That means: a ranked list of gaps with financial exposure estimates, a current vendor stack analysis, an insurance-posture report with premium delta estimates, regulatory touchpoints surfaced (CTPAT, TSA, FMCSA, DOT), and at least two implementable quick wins.
-Fleet Security Group offers this assessment free for qualified fleets — a $25,000 value, free for operators who fit our ICP.
+A real assessment hands you a written report you can use without the consultant in the room.
+That means: your top 5 gaps ranked by dollar exposure, a vendor stack analysis, an insurance posture report with premium delta estimates, your regulatory touchpoints (CTPAT, TSA, FMCSA, DOT), and at least two quick wins your team can run in 30 days.
+Fleet Security Group does this free for the 10–50 facility fleets we serve best — $25K of work, $0 to you.

 What should a fleet of your size budget for security in 2026?